Talking Shop: Digging Into VP Kamala Harris’s Climate Record

 Vice President Kamala Harris has secured enough delegates to clinch the presidential nomination for the Democratic Party.
 Now it’s time for the media to get to know Harris’s climate record, from her time as California attorney general and US senator, and what a Harris presidency might mean for US climate policy.
 Time is running out to take decisive action and avoid the worst impacts of the accelerating climate crisis.
 How do the presumptive nominee’s policy positions stack up against what science demands?

-In this Talking Shop with Covering Climate Now, two expert journalists gave their journalism colleagues a rundown of Harris’s climate record to help elevate their campaign coverage.
+In this Talking Shop with Covering Climate Now, three expert journalists gave their journalism colleagues a rundown of Harris’s climate record to help elevate their campaign coverage.

 Panelists: